m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-06-09-spamfilterbypass.md

 Find and change the `mail_location` to the value as follows: `mail_location = maildir:~/Maildir`

 Also append the following line to the file.
-If you're on Ubuntu 18.04+ this line is automatically added so you dont have to enter it: `mail_privileged_group = mail`
+If you're on Ubuntu 18.04+ this line is automatically added so you don’t have to enter it: `mail_privileged_group = mail`

 Save and close the file.
-Now create/add dovecot to the mail group so that Dovecot can read theINBOX using: `sudo adduser dovecot mail`
+Now create/add dovecot to the mail group so that Dovecot can read the INBOX using: `sudo adduser dovecot mail`

 Although we configured Dovecot to store emails in the `Maildir format`, by default Postfix uses its built-in local delivery agent (LDA) to move inbound emails to the message store and it will be saved in the `mbox format`.